Alternative Treatment Options for Acne During Pregnancy

 A small 2009 study published in The Journal of Clinical and Aesthetic Dermatology showed a significant decrease in acne lesions after eight weeks of blue light therapy.6

+One other form of light therapy is also available, called Narrowband-ultraviolet B phototherapy (NBUVB).
 Doctors use narrowband-ultraviolet B phototherapy to treat other skin conditions, such as psoriasis, during pregnancy.
-Scientists believe that this therapy suppresses inflammation in the skin and kills acne bacteria.
 However, there is only a single case report of a woman whose acne was successfully treated with NBUVB during her pregnancy.

 Expand to read details of case report